Nice to meet you.

 What I dislike about Label LIVE:

 • The error messages were not descriptive enough, forcing me to troubleshoot issues through trial and error.
-A clearer explanation of problems would have saved me considerable time and frustration.
+G2 users needed a clearer explanation of problems to save time.

 • The print preview feature didn’t always recognize my selected default printer.
 Despite being listed, the software reported that no printer was found, requiring extra steps to verify label formatting before printing.